-Please sign your name or names exactly as it appears on your share certificate(s).
-When signing as attorney, executor, administrator, trustee, guardian or corporate executor, please give your full title as such.
-For joint accounts, all co-owners should sign.
-Please be sure to sign and date this Proxy.
+PLEASE VOTE, DATE AND SIGN THIS PROXY BELO W AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE your share certificate(s).
+When signing as attorney, executor, please give your full title as such.
+For joint accounts, all Please be sure to sign and date this Proxy.
+Date Shareholder sign here Co-owner sign here